menu

 Orland - Verona Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Orland - Verona Island is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Orland - Verona Island who work in teaching (12.68%), management occupations (12.13%), and sales jobs (10.55%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.31% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.31% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle